 blood pressure increases, digestive activity slows or stops.
 You become angry or

 fearful, sometimes both.
 Drugs that stimulate the SNS are referred to as

+of acetylcholine and degeneration of neurons which use this neurotransmitter.
 PNS activity causes pupil constriction, increased

 salivary gland secretions and digestive activity; heart and breathing rate